 And along the way, we will work to see that they have acquired the skills needed to navigate an increasingly complex world so that they are able to live the life that belongs to each of them—the life they have freely chosen for themselves because they have grown to understand just how important it is to all men and women that they make for themselves lives worth living.

-This essay was originally presented at the Annual Meeting of Investment Advisors organized by Arete Wealth Management (May 2013).
+This essay was originally presented at the Annual Meeting of Investment Advisors organized by Arete Wealth Management (May 2013) and was first published here February 11, 2016.

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.